Euxton

-Euxton (/ˈɛkstən/ EKS-tən) is a village and civil parish of the Borough of Chorley, in Lancashire, England.
-The population of the civil parish as taken at the 2011 census was 9,993, however, the population is now estimated to be around 14,000 due to the increase in housing developments in the village, including the Buckshaw development.
-The village is situated just to the west of Chorley, and to the south of Clayton-le-Woods.
+Euxton (/ˈɛkstən/ EKS-tən) is a village and civil parish in the Borough of Chorley, Lancashire, England.
+The population at the 2011 census was 9,993, but is now estimated to be around 14,000 due to housing developments in the village, including at Buckshaw.
+The village is just to the west of Chorley, and south of Clayton-le-Woods.